 Figuring out the essential parts of a door can be challenging.
 When buying new doors, you want to consider a few things.
 Framing, the locking mechanism, and the number of panels are some essential parts of a door.

 The right door resists extensive use, reduces noise, and enhances the home’s interior decor.
 Knowing a door’s components helps avoid mistakes.
-It dumbs down the jargon you may encounter while shopping for parts of a door.
+It educates you concerning the jargon you may encounter while shopping for parts of a door.